• Skip to primary navigation

 4. Mix in cocoa powder.

-5. Gently fold in chopped pecans, and chocolate.
+5. Then gently fold in chopped pecans, and chocolate.

 6. Set aside while rolling out the dough.